 Z’ev ben Shimon Halevi

-The Iberian peninsula is a very mountainous country, almost cut off from the rest of Europe by the Pyrenees, but with a close proximity to Africa.
-During the Ice Age the peninsula was occupied by pre-historic settlers who did the remarkable paintings of bison, people and various animals in the caves of Altamira.
-After them came the Basques, who spoke a language which has no Indo-European relation whatsoever.
+The Iberian peninsula is a very mountainous country, almost cut off from the rest of Europe by the Pyrenees, but with close proximity to Africa.
+During the Ice Age, the peninsula was occupied by pre-historic settlers who did the remarkable paintings of bison, people and various animals in the caves of Altamira.
+The Basques followed, who spoke a language which has no Indo-European relation whatsoever.
 Both of these groups may have come up from Africa which was then joined at the Straits of Gibraltar.

 At one point 7 percent of the Roman empire’s population was Jewish.
 They owned property, land and practised every profession, until they were restricted by the Christianized authorities to petty trading and usury.
 Banking was forbidden by the Church.
 Under the Moors the Jews flourished in relative freedom and became a very useful middle class to the Arab ruling caste.
 As such they were once more an integral part of a new cosmopolitan civilization.
 Thus it was that Spain became the home of three spiritual traditions.

 The impact of Islam was dramatic.
 It brought in the culture of the ancient world that had been absorbed in the Moslem conquest of the Greek speaking and Oriental lands.
 Many ideas, techniques and objects forgotten or unknown to the West were introduced to Spain.
 Music, architecture, astronomy as well as chemistry, mathematics and medicine were now studied where a century before only a barbaric culture had been dominant.
 Arabic became the vernacular, although Latin-Spanish was still spoken in the Christian home.
 However, many Catholics converted to Islam out of convenience, to avoid tax, or take advantage of the situation, as no Christian could rise to great status in a Moslem society, except as a soldier.